OEE vs. OPE vs. TEEP – Which Should Manufacturers Calculate?

 All the caveats about OEE also apply to OPE; however, OPE offers some additional benefits as a calculation to manufacturers that are accurately collecting and analyzing things like planned downtime and other manual processes.
 It simply provides some additional context.

 With either metric, context really is what manufacturers should be seeking.
-Both metrics are meant to provide an objective snapshot of how efficient the manufacturing production line/cell/machine is operating.
+Both metrics are meant to provide an objective snapshot of how efficient the manufacturing production line, cell, or machine is operating.
 If the data is good, the measurement should really just be providing a point to compare and improve upon.

 Ultimately, it is about the visibility on their factory floor that a manufacturer has that determines how helpful either metric will or won’t be.